The 10 Biggest Leadership Misconceptions about Leading a Team

 It can be easy to assume because you have landed a position as a leader on merit that you have what it takes to excel.

 The truth is you need to learn how to lead and realise that you need to grow into the demands of the job.
 It's time to step up and fulfil your new leadership identity.
+Natural leadership abilities can only take you so far.
 Learning how to be a better leader is important, rather than assuming it will happen organically.
-Of course, once your people follow you willingly, you know you are a real leader.
+This requires taking part in leadership development, in order to grow your leadership skills.

 4. Being a Great Leader means being a Nice Leader